el-davo/webpack-react-typescript-boilerplate/readme.md

 ### What is this?

-This is a boilerplate project using the below technologies
+This is a boilerplate project using the below libraries

  * Webpack 2
  * Webpack dev server (Hot reloading)